-Explore options like True link where you can control just where your money is going.
+Explore options like True link, where you can control just where your money is going.

 Help them develop a budget and talk to them about the importance of paying bills and scheduling bill due dates around paychecks.

 Your loved one may try anything to manipulate you into funding their substance abuse habits.
-Any money you give out can cause a trigger to use; it will go to the acquisition of more drugs.
+Any money you give out can cause a trigger to use; it will increase the acquisition of more drugs.
 You can’t help your loved one this way.
 You are enabling if you put money in their hand and hope it goes to rent.